Since its establishment in 1884, J. Lauritzen A/S has been active across a broad range of segments within international shipping.

 Today, our business Lauritzen Bulkers A/S is a major operator of bulk carriers engaged in ocean transportation of dry bulk cargoes worldwide.

 Major operator of bulk carriers engaged in ocean transportation of dry bulk cargoes worldwide.

 J. Lauritzen A/S was founded in 1884 and is a leading supplier of ocean transport solutions.

 Since 1884, J. Lauritzen has been one of the leaders in Danish shipping.
-We transport dry cargo, petrochemicals and liquefied petroleum gases around the world.
+Our business Lauritzen Bulkers transports dry cargo worldwide.

 Our day-to-day work with corporate governance is based on the three core pillars of commitment, governance and controls.

-We have strong emphasis on education and training and foster a culture of continuous professional development.
+We have a strong emphasis on education and training and foster a culture of continuous professional development.

 Our corporate responsibility efforts are based on our core values and internationally recognised principles.

 Read the latest news from J. Lauritzen, find press contacts and download images of our fleet and management.